 The Committee on Climate Change comprises a Chairman and eight independent members.
 It is jointly sponsored by the Department for Business, Energy and Industrial Strategy (BEIS), the Northern Ireland Executive, the Scottish Government and the Welsh Government.

-The Adaptation Sub-Committee (ASC), which is part of the CCC, is also established under the Climate Change Act 2008 to support the CCC in advising and reporting on progress in adaptation.
+The Adaptation Sub-Committee (ASC), which is part of the CCC, was also established under the Climate Change Act 2008 to support the CCC in advising and reporting on progress in adaptation.
 Its work is led by a Chair, who also sits on the main Committee, and six expert members.
 It is jointly sponsored by the Department for Environment, Food and Rural Affairs (Defra), the Northern Ireland Executive, the Scottish Government and the Welsh Government.

 The Audit Committee supports the main Committee and the Chief Executive (as Accounting Officer) in their respective responsibilities for control and governance, risk management and associated assurance.